openedx/edx-documentation/en_us/shared/exercises_tools/create_exercises_and_tools.rst

        responses of varying lengths as well as image files that the students upload.
 Open response assessments include self assessment and peer assessment.
      - Full support
+   * - :ref:`Oppia Exploration Tool`
+     - You can embed Oppia explorations in your course so that learners can interact with them directly in the courseware.
+     - Full support
    * - :ref:`Poll Tool`
      - You can include polls in your course to gather learners' opinions on